 ex Baltra (Galapagos yachts and cruises, Galapagos)

-An elegant 172 foot motor sailer with almost 1,000 square meters of sail, generous deck space and a beautifully wood-panelled interior.
-She cruises at 8 knots under power and carries a maximum of 16 passengers.
+A lovely motor yacht with almost 1,000 square meters of sail, generous deck space and a beautifully wood-panelled interior.
+She carries a maximum of 16 passengers in 12 cabins so the space per person is particularly generous and single cabins are usually available at no supplement.

 A beautiful yacht with a very friendly crew.